Outlanders (manga): Plot

-Outlanders begins in modern day Tokyo with the arrival of a Biomech, a giant, organic starship that easily destroys several Japanese Self-Defense Force (JSDF) helicopters.
+Outlanders begins in modern-day Tokyo with the arrival of a Biomech, a giant, organic starship that easily destroys several Japanese Self-Defense Force (JSDF) helicopters.
 News photographer Tetsuya Wakatsuki comes face-to-face with the craft's occupant Kahm, crown princess of the technologically advanced, interstellar Santovasku Empire.
 She charges him, he manages to fend her off, and she retreats without her sword.
 Kahm's father, Emperor Quevas, is informed that the Santovaskuan "sacred planet" is infested with humans while the JSDF supreme commander Togo prepares for an impending war with the alien invaders.
 Battia Bureitin Rou, a Santovasku fleet commander and Kahm's best friend, is sent to retrieve the princess when she returns to the city in search of her sword.
 During a skirmish with the humans, Battia's ship takes heavy damage, which triggers the Biomech's self-destruct mechanism.
 Having found her sword and Tetsuya in his apartment, Kahm receives a warning from Battia and evacuates with Tetsuya as the entire Japanese archipelago is vaporized.
 Meanwhile, Tetsuya's boss, Aki Okazawa, is taken to Siberia by the JSDF.
 There she meets Neo, Togo's superior and the leader of the secret world political organization known as the Shadow Cabinet.
-He exposits that millions of years earlier Earth was the seat of the Ra Empire, torn apart in a civil war between two belligerants: the Yoma Clan and the progenitors of the current Santovasku Empire.
+He exposits that millions of years earlier Earth was the seat of the Ra Empire, torn apart in a civil war between two belligerents: the Yoma Clan and the progenitors of the current Santovasku Empire.
 Neo, himself a surviving Yoma from this conflict, tells Aki that her body houses the spirit of the Yoma witch Jilehr Maruda and that he wishes to utilize her immense power to exact revenge on the Santovasku.
 Shortly thereafter, Quevas gives the order for all human life to be exterminated, resulting in large portions Europe being bombarded by the empire.
 Neo awakens Jilehr within Aki and the assaulting platoon is instantly obliterated by her magic.